 This course introduces students to linguistic fieldwork.
 Students are trained to carry out linguistic fieldwork by working with a native speaker of an unfamiliar or under-described non-European language.
 The aim is to collect and analyse sufficient field data to be able to write a basic grammar sketch of the language.

-Data are collected through interviews with the language consultant and by using various elicitation and grammar gathering techniques, including visual stimuli.
+Data are collected through interviews with a language consultant and by using various elicitation and grammar gathering techniques.

 The data collected during the fieldwork sessions will be analysed by applying theoretical knowledge of linguistics on primary data.
 For this reason, a basic knowledge and understanding of articulatory phonetics, phonology, morphology and syntax is required.